denzveloper/denzveloper.github.io/_posts/2026-04-30-Brave-Origin-New.md

 you can try it download from official website just type "Brave Origin" from your search engine.. :3 (No, i dont sponsorship at all, just go to the website)

-If you have buy license, The regular Brave version will have an toogle to disabled features that Brave Origin had disabled as default (they said).
+If you have buy license, The regular Brave version will have a toogle to disabled features that Brave Origin had disabled as default (they said).

 for YOU!
 Yeah YOU! **arch-based user** just type: ```yay -S brave-origin-beta-bin```